vanHeemstraSystems/innovation-management/300/700/README.md

 <img width="665" height="574" alt="Image" src="https://github.com/user-attachments/assets/3117c952-5d0a-48bb-bced-c9a9472b6b65" />

-If the **Test** of the conenction fails on listing databases, that is as expected as we have not yet created a database on this MongoDB instance yet.
+If the **Test** succeeds for the connection, but fails on listing databases, that is as expected as we have not yet created a database on this MongoDB instance yet.

 MORE